gioelecerati/lens-rs/README.md

 # lens-rs

-Basic Rust client for https://lens.xyz
+Rust client crate for https://lens.xyz
-Just a draft, for now only the methods to retrieve profiles, followers and following.
+Just a draft.
+See on the bottom to see which APIs it currently supports.
 The GraphQL query templates are currently hardcoded in to the code into grapql::queries
 ## Usage